 I walk in and this pretty chick with a camera hanging around her neck immediately says, “Lisa!!
 It’s Natalie!”
 I look at her and think she looks a bit familiar, but she is acting like she has known me for years.
 And to make matters worse, I can’t quite place the name!
 I casually glance at her name badge and see Natalie is @ndsphotography and suddenly, it’s like seeing an old high school friend!
 You see, we have never met face-to-face before, but we have had tons of great conversations on Twitter.

-Then, it is one person after another who I already “know” from all these conversations online and I immediately feel that I am among friends.
+Then, it is one person after another whom I already “know” from all these conversations online, and I immediately feel that I am among friends.

 Now, don’t get me wrong.
 This is definitely more than a social gathering.
 This gathering is more powerful than SIX WEEKS of attending your local BNI breakfast or other weekly networking group (no offense intended).
 Let’s take Natalie as an example: